Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/22_chapter-19.md

 - Credit Buch for the original version of this set and link to his profile page.
 The portcullis are based on the iron bars in http://opengameart.org/content/lpc-dungeon-elements, by Sharm as contributed by William.Thompsonj.

-- Animated Castle Doors by by Tuomo Untinen
+- Animated Castle Doors by Tuomo Untinen

-####[CC-BY-SA 3.0 Credit by their terms and share artwork under the same terms]
+#### [CC-BY-SA 3.0 Credit by their terms and share artwork under the same terms]

 - interdimensional_ <http://interdimensional.space/>